 3. Effort.
 Some tasks may not be complex and may have no uncertainties, however, there is still the schlep-factor to consider.
 Content migrations are often a bit like this.
 We know exactly the content to be migrated, we know how it will look in the target CMS, the complexity is low because we are using a known framework, however, the developer still needs to map hundreds of fields from old to new.

-Finishing up Following these guidelines should help make the estimation process less painful and more helpful for the whole project team.
+Following these guidelines should help make the estimation process less painful and more helpful for the whole project team.
 To start using them, I recommend you first discuss them your team members with the aim of encouraging “adoption” rather than top down “implementation”.
 You can then start to use them as a kind of shorthand: “Can we break down this L task into a series of S’s?”; “Jane, you said it was a 5-pointer, have you considered the uncertainty of the task?”.